notryanb/hmc_c/README.md

 -l is to link a system library. the `.lib` or `.dll` can be omitted -g generates debug symbols for helping step through code in VS debug mode.
 -fPIC does something with address layout.
 Check the C book and fill it in here.
+  I believe this involves "position independent code" so the function addresses are not randomized.

 zig cc handmade.cpp -o build\handmade.dll -shared -g -fPIC zig cc win_handmade.cpp -o build\win_handmade.exe -l user32 -l gdi32 -l xinput -l dsound -l winmm -g